matthewsouther/osoberry/src/philosophy.md

 #### At Osoberry school, teachers show respect by:

-- Being prepared and experts in child development
+* Being prepared and experts in child development
-- Listening and adjusting as needed
+* Listening and adjusting as needed
-- Holding boundaries for the group and learning experience
+* Holding boundaries for the group and learning experience
-- Leading with humor, curiosity, and warmth
+* Leading with humor, curiosity, and warmth

 #### Kids show respect by:

-- Using skills in turn-taking
+* Using skills in turn-taking
-- Participating in activities
+* Participating in activities
-- Showing up to solve conflicts
+* Showing up to solve conflicts
-- Earnestly trying their best
+* Earnestly trying their best

-## _For the Teachers_
+## *For the Teachers*

 ### Time to plan

 Teachers at Osoberry School are given ample time throughout the week to do the important work of planning for their lessons.
 Most Fridays are a planning and collaboration day for teachers.
-Early afternoons Monday-Thursday are a free time for teachers to prep, coordinate, and communicate with families.
+Afternoons Monday-Thursday are a free time for teachers to prep, coordinate, and communicate with families.

 ### Regular breaks